Anxiety Medications: Types, Effects, and Precautions

 Anxiety Medication For Teens

 Doctors may prescribe anxiety medications for teens just as they do for children.
 However, it's even more important that doctors prescribe nonaddictive anxiety medication for teens.
-Teens are ten times more likely to get anxiety and sleep medications illegally if they have prescriptions for them.
+Teens are more likely to get anxiety and sleep medications illegally if they have prescriptions for them.

 Medication For Social Anxiety